AQA GCSE RELIGIOUS STUDIES A – GLOSSARY: CHRISTIANITY AND ISLAM

 Discrimination

-Discrimination refers to treating someone differently and negatively based on, for example, their race, religion, gender, disability, or sexual orientation.
+Discrimination involves treating someone differently and negatively based on factors like their race, religion, gender, disability, or sexual orientation.

 Divorce